-Release tension in your neck, shoulders, back and chest with these 8 UPPER BODY STRETCHES!
+Release tension in your neck, shoulders, back and chest with these 8 Upper Body Stretches.
+These dynamic upper body mobility exercises will keep your spine, arms and shoulders flexible.
 A quick, 10-minute guided stretching routine to do after an upper body workout.

-Your neck and shoulders can feel tight and stiff for a variety of reasons:
+Your neck, shoulders and spine might feel tight and stiff for a variety of reasons:

 Sitting for long periods of time (hunched over a computer all day).